splinesoft/splinesoft.net/readme.md

 ### Publishing

-`publish.sh` automates the entire deployment process:
+`rake publish` automates the entire deployment process:

 1. Generate the site with Jekyll.
 2. GZip HTML files, which can be served compressed directly from S3 for stupendously fast page load times.